SpaceVim/SpaceVim/README.md

 Before contributing be sure to consult the contribution guidelines and conventions.

 ### Write post about SpaceVim

+if you want to write something about SpaceVim, and want your post be linked in [SpaceVim's blog page](https://spacevim.org/blog), please show us the link.

 ## Credits & Thanks